-Proposals must be received no later than 2:30 PM prevailing Alaska Time on October 12, 2022.
-Late proposals or amendments will be disqualified and not opened or accepted for evaluation.
+Proposals must be received no later than 2:00 PM prevailing Alaska Standard Time on December 8, 2023, as indicated by postmark or email timestamp and late proposals will not be considered.

 SEC.
-1.04 PRIOR EXPERIENCE
+1.04 QUALIFICATIONS AND PRIOR EXPERIENCE

-In order for offers to be considered responsive offerors must meet these minimum prior experience requirements:
+In order for offers to be considered responsive offerors must meet these minimum qualifications and prior experience requirements:

-- 1. Master's Degree or Higher in Social Science
+- Master's degree or higher in social science

-- 2. Must be licensed in the respective clinical field.
+- Licenses Must be licensed in the respective clinical field.
 The following Alaska Professional licenses are acceptable:

 - Psychiatrist

 - Psychologist

 - Psychological Associate

-- Social Worker
+- o Social Worker

-- Marital & Family Therapist
+- Marital and Family Therapist

 - Professional Counselor